My name is Regan Douglass.

 The kids loved it.

-Regan worked for over a decade in arts and culture, civic engagement, education, and systems-change philanthropy, developing high-impact audience engagement campaigns and media initiatives.
-Previously, she managed communications efforts for a public policy think tank focused on applying community wisdom and research to expand opportunity for low-income people of color.
-In addition to leading communications efforts in non-profit, government, and corporate settings, Regan has taught college courses and co-authored a NY Times bestselling book.
-Currently, she leads California’s largest network of mission-driven communications professionals.
+Regan worked for over a decade in education, arts and culture, and systems-change philanthropy, developing high-impact audience engagement and media campaigns.
+She has deep experience coaching professionals to communicate effectively and persuasively.
+Previously, she managed communications efforts for a public policy think tank focused on applying community wisdom and research.
+In addition to leading communications efforts in corporate, government, and non-profit settings, Regan has taught college courses and co-authored a NY Times bestselling book.
+Currently, she leads one of the largest statewide networks for mission-driven communications professionals.

 A statewide campaign to get resources to California’s most vulnerable students during the pandemic.